itssamuelrowe/zen-website/content/variables-values-and-data-types/understanding-variables.md

 In this section, you will learn to declare variables.

 A variable is a place holder.
-A variable’s value can change when your program is running.
+A variable's value can change when your program is running.

 For exampe, you can store a value like 100 in a variable.
 After you store a value,